likytu/circles_things/README.md

 ### NG+ scaling
 Reworked the current NG+ scaling to be more appropriate for players coming straight from Main Path at a fast pace.
 This does not mean it is easy.
 ## Bugfixes
 This mod is meant to be played as a separate gamemode.
-However, if you experience a bug where playing in other gamemodes still causes this mod to load, in `mod.xml`, set `is_game_mode` to `0`.
+However, if you experience a bug where playing in other gamemodes still causes this mod to load, in `/Noita/mods/circles_things/mod.xml`, set `is_game_mode` to `0`.
 This will let it act as most other mods, and can be turned off.
 # References
 Zather's NXML parser: [https://github.com/zatherz/luanxml](https://github.com/zatherz/luanxml)